usepolvo/usepolvo-docs/src/guide/core-concepts/pagination.md

 # Pagination

-When working with APIs, it's common to deal with large sets of data that are split into multiple pages. usepolvo provides a unified approach to pagination across different services, simplifying the process of retrieving and processing large datasets.
+When working with APIs, it's common to deal with large sets of data that are split into multiple pages. polvo provides a unified approach to pagination across different services, simplifying the process of retrieving and processing large datasets.

 ## Unified Pagination Interface

-usepolvo abstracts away the differences in pagination mechanisms used by different APIs, providing a consistent interface:
+polvo abstracts away the differences in pagination mechanisms used by different APIs, providing a consistent interface:

 ```python
 from usepolvo.stripe import StripeClient